echicken/node-ax25/README.md

 node-ax25
 =========

-A KISS &amp; AX.25 stack for node.js
+A KISS &amp; AX.25 stack for node.js.

+This project is incomplete, but is in progress as of September 2013.